-On desktop, cards stay in the top right corner of your video for the six seconds after they first appear, unless you’ve added another card to appear in that window.
-Videos with cards play in-line anywhere they’re embedded when viewed on desktop.
-They also appear on the video page on Vimeo if they are private or unlisted.
+Cards stay in the top right corner of your video for the six seconds after they first appear, unless you’ve added another card to appear in that window.
+Videos with cards play in-line anywhere they’re embedded.
+They also appear on the video page on Vimeo if their privacy setting is "Private" or "Unlisted."

 Interaction analytics for cards

 From the analytics panel for your video, you can check the number of times all of its cards have been seen and clicked for the past 30 days.
 Learn more about analytics for video interaction tools here.